micnil/michess/README.md

 This is an Nx monorepo with the following key libraries:

-- `core-rules` - Chess game logic and move generation
+- `core-game` - Chess game logic and move generation
 - `react-chessboard` - React chessboard UI components
 - `web-chess` - Main Next.js application